zammad/zammad-org/src/en/tutorials/reporting-grafana.md

 supports Elasticsearch indexes.
 If yes, then you are good to go!
 :::

-Grafana is a third-party analytics/visualization application you can connect to Zammad (precisely: Elasticsearch).
+Grafana is a third party analytics/visualization application you can connect to Zammad (precisely: Elasticsearch).
 It can access the Elasticsearch index and visualize your Zammad data.